 The patch is moderately effective.
 It is a thin, beige piece of plastic that looks like a square Band-Aid.
 You stick the patch on your skin and it gives off hormones that prevent your ovaries from releasing eggs.
 It doesn’t protect you from STDs, so use a condom with your patch.

 Sterilization is highly effective.
 A healthcare provider closes or blocks the tubes that carry sperm or eggs.
 This method works for the rest of your life.
 It doesn’t protect you from STDs, so it’s smart to also use a condom.

 The diaphragm is a less effective method, and it must be used exactly as directed and with spermicide.
 It is a shallow, dome-shaped cup made of silicone that is inserted into your vagina and blocks sperm.
 It doesn’t protect you from STDs, so use a condom with your diaphragm to help stop pregnancy and STDs.

-External condoms are a less effective method and they must be used exactly as directed.
-They slip over the penis to block sperm, help prevent pregnancy, and lower the risk of STDs.
+A condom is a less effective method and must be used exactly as directed.
+It slips over the penis to block sperm, help prevent pregnancy, and lower the risk of STDs.
 Use another birth control method with a condom for even more pregnancy preventing power.